tapdata/tapdata.github.io/README.md

 The term "live has two meanings:

-- When you are using Live Data Integrations, TapData will collect data in a "live" mode means it will listen for the changes on the source database and capture the change immediately and send it to the pipeline for processing and downstream consumption.
+- When you are using Live Data Integrations, Tapdata will collect data in a "live" mode means it will listen for the changes on the source database and capture the change immediately and send it to the pipeline for processing and downstream consumption.
 Sometime this is called CDC technology.
 The data is always fresh and lively throughout the data pipeline.

-- When you are using Live Data Services, the backing data store is lively updated by TapData Live Data Integration pipelines and stays up-to-date with the source systems.
+- When you are using Live Data Services, the backing data store is lively updated by Tapdata Live Data Integration pipelines and stays up-to-date with the source systems.

 ## Primary Use Cases